We are here today because we were there yesterday.

 OUR MISSION

-The Jewish Federation of Metropolitan Detroit is the cornerstone of our Jewish community.
+The Jewish Federation of Detroit is the cornerstone of our Jewish community.
 We are committed to taking care of the needs of the Jewish people and building a vibrant Jewish future in Detroit, in Israel and around the world.

 TAKING CARE OF THOSE IN NEED